-- Maintain the overall natural form and function of the beach. - Enhance and maintain vegetation condition littoral rainforests, dune vegetation for vulnerable species and to prevent dune erosion. - Build positive behaviour change outcomes to minimise adverse impacts of foreshore use. - Proactively undertake waste management along the foreshore. - Proactively undertake weed management to restore native vegetation habitats - Monitor the presence and health of potential turtle and shorebird nesting sites in foreshore areas. - Enforce illegal clearing local laws to prevent further establishment of unauthorised and informal beach access tracks.
+- Maintain the overall natural form and function of the beach. - Enhance and maintain vegetation condition littoral rainforests, dune vegetation for vulnerable species and to prevent dune erosion. - Build positive behaviour change outcomes to minimise adverse impacts of foreshore use. - Proactively undertake waste management along the foreshore. - Proactively undertake weed management to restore native vegetation habitats. - Monitor the presence and health of potential turtle and shorebird nesting sites in foreshore areas. - Enforce illegal clearing local laws to prevent further establishment of unauthorised and informal beach access tracks. - Removal of any hard infrastructure on the reserve area that does not have an existing Council approval.